sontung/sontung/README.md

 - ⚡ Fun fact: ...
 -->

+:nerd_face: I am currently a PhD student at the Perception & Localization group, QUT Center for Robotics, Australia.

-:nerd_face: Interested in 3D computer vision, mobile robotics, computer graphics (physics-based rendering), code optimization.
+- 🤔 I am interested in 3D computer vision, mobile robotics, computer graphics, code optimization (in that order).

+- 🔭 I am currently working on developing new visual localization algorithms for compact, lightweight maps.

+- 📫 How to reach me: sontung.nguyen@hdr.qut.edu.au